Somertonman/hackathon/README.md

 ### Structure

-The dataset curated and structured into three age groups (under 18, 18-65 and 65+) without initial test/train selection, which is achieved programmatically to allow manipulations with original data.
+The dataset is curated and structured into three age groups (under 18, 18-65 and 65+) without initial test/train selection, which is achieved programmatically to allow manipulations with original data.

 ## Model